 Test the Shield

 The best test is to plug the guitar into your amplifier.
 If the guitar produces sound, the shield is operating correctly.
-If the guitar is not working the shield is most likely not connected to ground.
+If the guitar isn’t working, the shield is most likely not connected to ground.
 Less likely, there isn’t a good connection between the pots and the shield.

 A poor connection could be caused by the paint not being thick enough, or the tape having a non-conductive adhesive.

-A shielded guitar cavity is not very difficult to create, and it can dramatically quiet your sound.
-Is it really necessary?
+A shielded guitar cavity is not very difficult to create, and it can dramatically quiet the overall sound of your guitar signal.
+Is it absolutely necessary?
 No, but if you play your guitar in an environment with a lot of electromagnetic interference, we highly recommend giving this mod a try.
-If you learned a little more about shielding your guitar, please share this post on Twitter and Facebook.
-And take a look around humbuckersoup.com for our other articles on guitar electronics.
+If this article helped you out on shielding your guitar, please share this post on Twitter and Facebook.
+Visit humbuckersoup.com for more articles on guitar electronics.